 There is little support for foreign people working in Korea.
 Hopefully, in time, legislation will improve.

 Lykeion Language Forum Suwon:

-As mentioned, when I first wrote my story, I wrote it as a personal way of venting.
-I hadn’t realised so many people would read it.
-The enormous numbers of people who have contacted me to say that they have had similar experiences at Lykeion Language Forum, or who have contacted me to say that because of my article, they escaped working there, has made me realise the severity of the issue and the importance of having a resource like this available to help those moving to Korea.
+There have been enormous numbers of people who have contacted me to say that they have had similar experiences at Lykeion Language Forum, or who have contacted me to say that because of my article, they escaped working there.
+This has made me realise the severity of the issue and the importance of having a resource like this available to help those moving to Korea.